-Cal recipients Providence Medical Institute Medical foundation including primary and specialty care physicians Access to Care Local Churches tacus an raducing chronic illnaceae and acciet Chronic Illness Obesity and Nutrition YMCA of Santa Monica Chronic Illness Obesity and Nutrition WISE & Healthy Aging WISE and Healthy Aging offers programs to reduce and manage chronic illnesses and offers community case management for at-risk seniors Chronic Illness City of Santa Monica Office of Civic Wellbeing proactive approach to develop citywide Chronic Illness Obesity and Nutrition Meals on Wheels West This programs offers nutritious meals to those who are homebound and on fixed incomes Obesity and Nutrition St. Joseph Center inranarad maai nrogram to tha homalacc and Obesity and Nutrition Homelessness Pico Youth and Family Center This organization is incorporating fitness and nutrition education into its mix of programs for adolescents and young adults Obesity and Nutrition Boys and Girls Club of Santa Monica Programs geared to youth including a focus on improving nutrition and physical activity for this population Obesity and Nutrition St. Anne School Program focused on healthy eating to be offered to the students Obesity and Nutrition Safe Place for Youth Organization offers counseling services to homeless youth Mental Health Step Up on Second Program offers substance abuse treatment services to the homeless Substance abuse Santa Monica Malibu Unified School District The Child Family Development Center partners with the School District to provide early intervention services to at-risk children Mental Health The People Concern/OPCC Provides shelter, housing and wrap around Homelessness
+Cal recipients Providence Medical Institute Medical foundation including primary and specialty care physicians Access to Care Local Churches tacus an raducing chronic illnaceae and accist Chronic Illness Obesity and Nutrition YMCA of Santa Monica The YMCA offers programs to reduce the risk for chronic diseases such as diabetes Chronic Illness Obesity and Nutrition WISE & Healthy Aging WISE and Healthy Aging offers programs to reduce and manage chronic illnesses and offers community case management for at-risk seniors Chronic Illness City of Santa Monica Office of Civic Wellbeing proactive approach to develop citywide Chronic Illness Obesity and Nutrition Meals on Wheels West This programs offers nutritious meals to those who are homebound and on fixed incomes Obesity and Nutrition St. Joseph Center inranarad maai nrogram to tha homalacc and Obesity and Nutrition Homelessness Pico Youth and Family Center This organization is incorporating fitness and nutrition education into its mix of programs for adolescents and young adults Obesity and Nutrition Boys and Girls Club of Santa Monica Programs geared to youth including a focus on improving nutrition and physical activity for this population Obesity and Nutrition St. Anne School Program focused on healthy eating to be offered to the students Obesity and Nutrition Safe Place for Youth Organization offers counseling services to homeless youth Mental Health Step Up on Second Program offers substance abuse treatment services to the homeless Substance abuse Santa Monica Malibu Unified School District The Child Family Development Center partners with the School District to provide early intervention services to at-risk children Mental Health The People Concern/OPCC Provides shelter, housing and wrap around services to homeless persons Homelessness

-Opward Bound House homeless families living on the Westside Homelessness Trinity Care Hospice Provides hospice services to patients including Homelessness those who are low-income ivvesiside Coaiition Coordinates housing and other resources for the homeless living on the Westside Homelessness Medical Center The hospital is helping to lead a collaborative project addressing the need of homeless patients with terminal illnesses needing hospice care Homelessness Local Preschools The Child Family Development Center is working in partnership with the School District and local preschools to identify children at risk for behavioral and mental health issues Mental Health
+Opward Bound House homeless families living on the Westside Homelessness Trinity Care Hospice Provides hospice services to patients including those who are low-income ivvesisiae Coaiition Coordinates housing and other resources for the homeless living on the Westside Homelessness Medical Center The hospital is helping to lead a collaborative project addressing the need of homeless patients with terminal illnesses needing hospice care Homelessness Local Preschools The Child Family Development Center is working in partnership with the School District and local preschools to identify children at risk for behavioral and mental health issues Mental Health